Constant-delay enumeration for SLP-compressed documents: Operations over Shift-ECS

-The other special node is the $\epsilon$-node.
+The other special node is the \emph{$\epsilon$-node}.
 Let $\eps$ denote a special node, included on every \dsabbr{} $\cD$, such that $\sem{\cD}(\epsilon) = \{\epsilon\}$.
 With these new nodes in a \dsabbr{}, we need to revise our notions of output-depth, duplicate-free, and $k$-boundedness to change the enumeration algorithm, and to extend the operations $\add$, $\prod$, $\union$, and $\shiftop$ over so-called $\epsilon$-safe nodes (i.e., the extension of safe nodes with $\epsilon$).
-Given space restrictions, we show the use of $\epsilon$-nodes in the appendix and how we can preserve Proposition~\ref{prop:lindelay} and Theorem~\ref{theo:data-structure}.